-Fredericka Wilson keeps digging
+Frederica Wilson keeps digging

 Scott has posted General Kelly’s statement regarding President Trump’s condolence call to the Gold Star family of Sergeant La David Johnson, who was killed in Niger.
 Scott rightly says: “Given the highly personal nature of General Kelly’s statement and the accompanying emotion, it makes for compelling viewing.”

-The statement casts Rep. Fredericka Wilson, who attacked Trump for his phone call, in a horrible light.
+The statement casts Rep. Frederica Wilson, who attacked Trump for his phone call, in a horrible light.
 Kelly powerfully expressed his dismay that Wilson would try to make political hay over Trump’s solemn attempt to console the Gold Star family — an attempt Trump made only after consulting with Kelly, who has been on both ends of these calls.

-In addition, Kelly spoke of an occasion when, during the dedication in South Florida of a monument to two fallen FBI agents, Wilson used her speech to praise herself for getting the monument funded.
+In addition, Kelly spoke of an occasion when, during the dedication of a Miramar, Florida Federal Building named in honor of two fallen FBI agents, Wilson used her speech to praise herself for getting the monument funded.
 Kelly didn’t mention the grandstanding congresswomen by name, but there was no doubt that he was referring to her.

 Even Wilson must realize that her attempt to gain political advantage from the call to Sergeant Johnson has backfired.
 To put it plainly, Kelly mopped the floor with her.